Importing files from Excel into Shapes can be beneficial for 2 main reasons, including:

 Importing Salary and Job History

-You can upload historical compensation and role data in the employee CSV import.
+To upload historical compensation and role data use the sample templates.

 If no effective date is put in the spreadsheet, today will be the effective date.